MIPS helmets: what are they and are they really useful?

 MIPS stands for Multi-Directional Impact Protection System.

-• Recognizable by the yellow structure inside the helmet
+• Recognizable by a yellow structure inside the Helmet

 • Designed to divert rotational forces in the event of a fall